maxortner01/SGAL/README.md

-# SGAL V0.1
+# SGAL V0.1.1
 The **S**imple **G**raphics and **A**udio **L**ibrary is a straight-forward object-oriented library built in C++ meant to give the user a streamlined way of creating robust 3D graphics through a simple and small API.
-It uses OpenGL for the low-level rendering operations, and all window handling is done in the library.
+It uses OpenGL for the low-level rendering operations, and all window handling is done in-framework.
 It is cross platform.

 All dependencies are automatically downloaded and synced when you compile using CMake.